Iloprost

 What is Iloprost?

 Iloprost is a prostaglandin analogue or synthetic prostaglandin.
-Prostaglandins are hormone like substances found within the body and have many functions.
-One of the functions is to allow blood vessels to dilate.
+Prostaglandins are hormone-like substances found within the body and have many functions.
+One of the functions is to allow blood vessels to widen.

-Iloprost is used in conditions such as scleroderma where there may be very poor blood flow to the fingers resulting in ulcers and sometimes gangrene of the fingers.
+Iloprost is used to treat conditions like scleroderma and Raynaud’s phenomenon, where blood flow to the fingers is very poor.
+This can lead to ulcers and, in some cases, gangrene.
 Iloprost enables the small vessels to widen and allow increased blood flow.

 What benefit can you expect from your treatment?